IPPL is NOT currently OPERATING UNDER A GRANT THAT ALLOWS US TO

 The current application process is as follows: All material should be submitted electronically to: firstname.lastname@example.org.

-(1) Write the director about your intent to apply and the proposed dates of the fellowship, priority will be given to those who can visit the IPPL during the academic year (September – May) and to those who can be flexible about dates of travel.
+(1) Write the director at email@example.com about your intent to apply and the proposed dates of the fellowship, priority will be given to those who can visit the IPPL during the academic year (September – May) and to those who can be flexible about dates of travel.
 Include a brief discussion of your project (no more than three short paragraphs) and a short biographical description.
 The director will respond regarding the propriety of the application.
-No substantive judgment will be made at this time other than the suitability of the project.
+No substantive judgment will be made at this time other than the suitability of the project to IPPL..

 (2) If the project is suitable for IPPL, you will be asked to submit: